leochilds/refactored-disco/docs/fuzzing.md

 This project uses [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) to exercise the parsing and sanitisation routines exposed by `secure_input`.

+Looking for a complete walkthrough?
+Follow the [hands-on fuzzing tutorial](tutorial/README.md) to recreate the bug that libFuzzer originally uncovered in `read_sanitized_line`, inspect the crash artifact, and apply the eventual fix.

 ## Prerequisites

 1. Install the `cargo-fuzz` subcommand (only required once per development environment):